 Once a year, we have a research week, in which CEREB members and invited guests work together intensively on research projects.

 1 - 2 short lectures are offered per year, consisting of three lectures of 90 minutes each.
 Besides supporting the academic training of the PhD students and the post-docs, the short lecture program enhances the interdisciplinary collaboration of the members of the CEREB.
 Contents of the short lectures are issues from the field of statistics, methods or new areas.

 Financial Support for Participation in Conferences

-Each PhD student and post-doc of the CEREB has money at his/her disposal to present current research projects at national or international conferences.
+Each PhD student of the CEREB has money at his/her disposal to present current research projects at national or international conferences.